Webhooks

 Events

 Transactions sent to your webhook URL have event types that provide more information about a transaction.
-It says what kind of transaction, sent or received, and the status of the transaction.
+It says what kind of transaction: sent or received and the transaction's status.

 Here are the different event types: